Samvel1852/ACA_git_gitHubTask/README.md

 Write me email by this address *[sam.demirtshyan@gmail.com](https://www.gmail.com)*

-if you want to learn coding you can go via link and see the website of
+if you want to learn coding you can go via the link (text mentioned in blue) and see the website of
 <a href="http://aca.am/" target="_blank">The best Code Academy in Armenia</a>